The simplest Kochen-Specker set

-In this Letter, we have introduce a KS set that substantially improves Peres-33 in all aspects.
+In this Letter, we have introduced a KS set that substantially improves Peres-33 in all aspects.
 Table~\ref{table1} enables us to appreciate the improvement.
-In a nutshell, our result shows that nature does it better than we thought: A KS state-independent contradiction with noncontextual hidden-variable theories only requires 14 bases.
-They define a much more elegant (symmetrical) qutrit KS set than any previous one.
-Nature only needs Alice to choose between $5$ settings and Bob to choose between $9$ settings to produce, with pairs of systems of minimal dimension (qutrits), correlations attaining the nonsignaling limit, allowing them to always win a game impossible to always win with classical methods, and showing full nonlocality ({\em i.e.}, nonlocal content \cite{Elitzur:1992PLA} $1$).
+In a nutshell, our result shows that nature does it better than we thought.
+A KS state-independent contradiction with noncontextual hidden-variable theories only requires $14$ bases.
+These bases define a much more elegant (symmetrical) qutrit KS set than any previous one.
+Nature only needs Alice to choose between five settings and Bob to choose between nine settings to produce, with pairs of systems of minimal dimension (qutrits), correlations attaining the nonsignaling limit, allowing them to always win a game that is impossible to always win with classical methods, and showing full nonlocality (i.e., nonlocal content $1$, where nonlocal content is defined in Ref.\ \cite{Elitzur:1992PLA}).

-The fact that it has taken us 35 years to make progress and that the remaining margin for improvement is shrinking thanks to new methods for exploring bipartite perfect quantum strategies \cite{Liu:2023XXX,Cabello:2025PRL,Trandafir:2025PRAb} and finding lower bounds on the size of the smallest KS set \cite{Kirchweger:2023,Li:2024}, together with the five reasons provided before, may indicate that we are already at the true natural limit.
+The fact that it has taken us 35 years to make progress and that the remaining margin for improvement is shrinking thanks to new methods for exploring bipartite perfect quantum strategies \cite{Liu:2023XXX,Cabello:2025PRL,Trandafir:2025PRAb} and finding lower bounds on the size of the smallest KS set \cite{Kirchweger:2023,Li:2024}, together with the reasons provided before, may indicate that we are already at the true natural limit.
 We are actively working to prove this conjecture.

-I thank Ingemar Bengtsson, Curtis Bright, Vijay Ganesh, Zhengyu Li, Karl Svozil, and Stefan Trandafir for helpful discussions.
-I also thank Stefan Trandafir for computing the sizes of the automorphism groups appearing in Table~\ref{table1}.
+{\em Acknowledgments---}I thank Ingemar Bengtsson, Curtis Bright, Vijay Ganesh, Zhengyu Li, Karl Svozil, and Stefan Trandafir for helpful discussions.
+I also thank Stefan Trandafir for computing the sizes of the automorphism groups appearing in Table~\ref{table1} using SageMath.
 This work was supported by EU-funded project \href{10.3030/101070558}{FoQaCiA}.